I do not own Naruto nor do I profit from it in any way.

 Kakashi's eyes fell to her buttons again.
 Damn, he needed to be better at hiding that.

 Sakura remained leaning there while looking around the room.
 "It looks like the happy couple finished eating your piece of cherry pie.
 I should go and give them the bill," she said offhandedly.

 The elderly couple were holding hands next to an empty plate and Sakura darted over, pulling her receipt book from her pocket with a pleasant smile.

 Kakashi watched her legs all the way over.

-When she was finished, she wandered back to where Kakashi was sitting and cocked her head.
+When she was finished, she wandered back and cocked her head.
 "No one joining you this evening?
 Your tall friend usually comes in most times when you're alone."

 Kakashi smiled a little, pleased that he'd had no companion tonight.
 "Must have found something better to do."

 "Want some more coffee?"
 Sakura asked timidly, gently fingering the strand of hair that kept slipping from over her ear.